panglesd/slipshow/docs/frontmatter.rst

 It must start the input file with a ``---``, and the frontmatter ends with the next ``---``.
 Inside, the metadata is given using a key-value syntax, with ``:`` used for the separation.
 Not quotes are needed, but no newline are accepted in the values.
-I'll switch to yaml at some point...
+I'll switch to yaml at some point…

 .. code-block:: markdown